oavioz/aws-workshop-serverless-datalake/README.md

 console:https://s3.console.aws.amazon.com/s3/home?region=us-east-1

 * Click - **datalake-bucket-webinar > data**
-* There should be a folder called **processed-data** created here > Open it & ensure that .parquet files are created in this folder.
+* There should be a folder called **aggregated-data** created here > Open it & ensure that .parquet files are created in this folder.

 # Phase 4 : Analyze Data